 If you're not familiar with boolean search operators, using AND in all caps ensures that only articles containing all specified keywords are shown in the search results.

-To further refine your results, consider using the 'intitle:' modifier to find articles with “Florida” in the title.
+To further refine your results, use the 'intitle:' modifier to find articles with “Florida” in the title.

 While these searches won't result in exclusively Florida publications, they will give you a significant number of local results, providing a solid foundation for your media lists.